Michael Schwerner: First trial

 The US government prosecuted the case under the Enforcement Act of 1870.
 Seven men, including Deputy Sheriff Price, were convicted.
-Three strongly implicated defendants were acquitted because of a jury deadlock.
+Three strongly implicated co-defendants were acquitted because of a jury deadlock.

 Reinvestigation

 Journalist Jerry Mitchell, an award-winning investigative reporter for the Jackson Clarion-Ledger had written extensively about the case for many years in the late 20th century.
-Mitchell had earned renown for helping secure convictions by his investigation of several other high-profile Civil Rights Era murder cases, including the assassination of Medgar Evers in Mississippi, the 1963 16th Street Baptist Church bombing in Birmingham, and the murder of Vernon Dahmer in his Mississippi home.
-Mitchell developed new evidence, found new witnesses, and pressured the State to take action.
+Mitchell had earned renown for helping secure convictions by his investigation of several other high-profile Civil Rights Era murder cases, including the assassination of Medgar Evers in Mississippi, the 1963 16th Street Baptist Church bombing in Birmingham, and the murder of Vernon Dahmer in his Mississippi home, the latter of which was ordered by Samuel Bowers, founder of the Klan chapter that killed the CORE activists.
+Mitchell developed new evidence, found new witnesses, and pressured the state to take action.
 Barry Bradford, an Illinois high school teacher, and three students: Allison Nichols, Sarah Siegel, and Brittany Saltiel, joined Mitchell's efforts.
 Their documentary, produced for the National History Day contest, presented important new evidence and compelling reasons for reopening the case.
 Bradford also obtained an interview with Edgar Ray Killen, which helped convince the State to reinvestigate.
 Mitchell was able to determine the identity of "Mr. X", the mystery informer who had helped the FBI discover the bodies and smash the conspiracy of the Klan in 1964.
 He relied in part on evidence developed by Bradford.

 On January 7, 2005, Edgar Ray Killen, an outspoken white supremacist nicknamed "Preacher," pleaded "Not Guilty" to state charges of the murders of the three men.
 The jury found him guilty of three counts of manslaughter on June 21, 2005.
-He was sentenced to sixty years in prison—twenty years for each count, served consecutively.
+He was the only man charged with homicide in connection to the killings.
+Killen was sentenced to sixty years in prison—twenty years for each count, served consecutively.
+Killen died in prison in 2018, aged 92.